shrncr/printhub/README.md

 - Checkout - leave out payment logic

 # TO-DO

-## Backend:
+## Current:
-- Login registration / Sign Up
+- Profile Page - address, phone, email; purchases; if seller - can see all your products and add new product
-- Database connection
+- Security
-- Cookies
+- Fix signup
-- Hosting
+- Fix images

-## Frontend:
-- Components for all wireframes
+- Add custom file/product request form